safeledger logo

 Types of Free Zones in the UAE

-• Commercial & Trading Zones: These are the most common types, designed for import, export, and trading activities.
-Jebel Ali Free Zone (JAFZA) is a prime example.
+• Commercial & Trading Zones: For import, export, and trading businesses (e.g., Jebel Ali Free Zone).

-• Industrial & Manufacturing Zones: These zones provide advanced infrastructure, warehouses, and logistics support for manufacturing companies.
-Examples include Khalifa Industrial Zone Abu Dhabi (KIZAD) and Sharjah Airport International Free Zone (SAIF Zone).
+• Industrial & Manufacturing Zones: For production, warehouses, and logistics (e.g., Khalifa Industrial Zone Abu Dhabi, Sharjah Airport International Free Zone).

-• Media & Creative Zones: Tailored for media, advertising, and content creation companies, these zones offer production facilities and a collaborative environment.
-Dubai Media City and twofour54 in Abu Dhabi are leading hubs.
+• Media & Creative Zones: For media, advertising, and content companies (e.g., Dubai Media City, twofour54 Abu Dhabi).

 Total Free Zones in the UAE: Emirate-Wise Division